joshsharp/enki/README.md

 # Enki

-A Python+QT Twitter client using the streaming twitter endpoints.
+A Python+Qt Twitter desktop client using the streaming twitter endpoints.

 Requirements: